-- 3. Any variation made in the income from a source outside India in the assessment or reassessment of the total income of any previous year, of the assessee under the Income-tax Act in accordance with the provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to section 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act, \\\\\\\ included in the total undisclosed foreign income.
+3. the the p variation made in the income from a source outside India in the assessment or reassessment of otal income of any previous year, of the assessee under the Income-tax Act in accordance with provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to ion 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act,

-- (a) shall not be
+(a) shall not be

-- (b) shall
+(b) shall

-- (c) may be
+(c) may be

-- (d) are
+(d) are

+Reas

-Any variation made in the income from a source outside India in the assessment or reassessment of the total income of any previous year, of the assessee under the Income-tax Act in accordance with the provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to section 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act, shall not be included in the total undisclosed foreign income.
+the t variation made in the income from a source outside India in the assessment or reassessment or reassessment or otal income of any previous year, of the assessee under the Income-tax Act in accordance with provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to ion 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act, shall not be added in the total undisclosed foreign income.

-- 4. As per sec.
-5, in computing the total undisclosed foreign income and asset of any previous year of an assessee: - (a) No deduction in respect of any expenditure or allowance or set off of any loss shall be allowed - (b) Deduction in respect of any expenditure or allowance or set off of any loss shall be allowed - (c) Deduction in respect of any expenditure or allowance shall be allowed but set off of any loss shall not be allowed - (d) No deduction in respect of any expenditure or allowance shall be allowed but set off of any loss shall be allowed
+4. er sec.
+5, in computing the total undisclosed foreign income and asset of any previous year of ar ssee:

+(a) No deduction in respect of any expenditure or allowance or set off of any loss shall be allowed

+(b) Deduction in respect of any expenditure or allowance or set off of any loss shall be allowed

+(c) Deduction in respect of any expenditure or allowance shall be allowed but set off of any loss shall not be allowed

+(d) No deduction in respect of any expenditure or allowance shall be allowed but set off of any loss shall be allowed

+Reas son:

-As per sec.
-5, in computing the total undisclosed foreign income and asset of any previous year of an assessee, no deduction in respect of any expenditure or allowance or set off of any loss shall be allowed.
+• er sec.
+5, in computing the total undisclosed foreign income and asset of any previous year of ar ssee, no deduction in respect of any expenditure or allowance or set off of any loss shall be ved.

-- 5. As per sec.
-10, return is \\\\\
+5. As p er sec.
+10, return is

-- (a) required to be furnished in Form 1
+(a) required to be furnished in Form 1

-- (b) not required to be filed under this Act
+(b) not required to be filed under this Act

-- (c) required to be furnished in Form 2
+(c) required to be furnished in Form 2

-- (d) None of the above
+(d) None of the above